Whitesands13/Whitesands/.github/DOWNLOADING.md

 (note: this will use a lot of bandwidth if you wish to update and is a lot of hassle if you want to make any changes at all, so it's not recommended.)

-**WARNING: OPTIONS 3 IS NOT AVAILABLE FOR WSCODE, THESE ARE FOR /TG/ ONLY AS OF NOW**
+**WARNING: OPTIONS 3 IS NOT AVAILABLE FOR WSCODE, THIS IS FOR /TG/ ONLY AS OF NOW**

 ## Option 3